scrabill/is-it-payday/README.md

 # Is it payday?

 I'm a little obsessed with creating simple applications in Javascript.
-In wanting to pratice using Javascript in functional ways, I created this webpage which answers the question of it is payday or not.
+In wanting to pratice using Javascript in functional ways, I created this webpage which answers the question of "Is it payday?".

 ## But wait...
-This website is purposely (at least, for now) simple.
-Currently payday is assumed to be twice a month, on the 15th and 30th.
+This website is purposely (for now) simple.
+Payday is assumed to be twice a month, on the 15th and 30th.

 ## Contributing